Information in this page is current as of June 17, 2020.

 Focused on doing what is right for students and future patients, UC faculty have created some clinical course guidelines:

-- We recognize that you may not be able to attend clinicals during the first several weeks of summer term due to the pandemic, but we are hopeful – just like you – that you can begin clinicals at some point during the summer semester.
-If you do not complete the required number of clinical hours during the summer semester, you may receive a Satisfactory Progress (SP) grade to be carried over into fall semester 2020.
+- We recognize that you may not be able to attend clinicals during the first several weeks of fall term due to the pandemic, but we are hopeful – just like you – that you can begin clinicals at some point during the fall semester.
+If you do not complete the required number of clinical hours during the fall semester, you may receive a Satisfactory Progress (SP) grade to be carried over into spring semester 2020.
 An SP grade will allow you to enroll in a sequential clinical course.
-During the fall semester, once you complete the required clinical hours for the course in which you have an SP, notify your professor to convert the SP to a P (pass), if applicable.
+During the spring semester, once you complete the required clinical hours for the course in which you have an SP, notify your professor to convert the SP to a P (pass), if applicable.
 You can then begin to work on the required hours for your next clinical course.
 Some students may be completing hours for two courses sequentially.

 - A last option is the one that may be best for you and your family: if you need to take the semester off for any reason (including changes in your or your partner’s employment, caring for children at home, or simply feeling as though this isn’t the best time for you to achieve optimal learning), we will fully support your decision.
 If this is your decision, please notify your program faculty coordinator by email.